-Fixed Copper Sulfate (CS 2005, Cuprofix, Mastercop Instill, Phyton and many others)
+Fixed Copper Sulfate (CS 2005, Cuprofix, Mastercop, Instill, Phyton and many others)

 Several products contain a fixed copper sulfate and may list the active ingredient as basic copper sulfate (Cuprofix) or copper sulfate pentahydrate (CS 2005, Mastercop, Instill, Phyton 27).
-These products can be used on a wide variety of crops to manage bacterial and fungal diseases.
+These products can be used on a wide variety of crops to manage bacterial, and fungal and oomycete diseases.
 Phytotoxicity can still occur with some crops such as fruit marking of cherry and russeting of some pears.
 To prevent fruit marking of cherry, applications are only allowed during and prior to bloom or after harvest.
 Good (fast) drying conditions are important to avoid fruit russet risk.
 Read label warnings carefully to avoid damage to crops.

 Some of these copper-based products claim to be “systemic” implying that when sprayed onto one part of the plant, the copper can move internally to other parts of the plant for better disease control.
-This activity has never been proven (Lamichhane et al. 2018).
-Increased copper uptake and stem concentrations of copper was shown to occur in tobacco plants treated with copper sulfate amended water (Ge et al. 2020).
+This activity has never been proven (Lamichhane et al 2018).
+Increased copper uptake and stem concentrations of copper was shown to occur in tobacco plants treated with copper sulfate-amended water (Ge et al. 2020).
 The concentration of copper was so low that it did not inhibit the xylem inhabiting pathogenic bacteria Xylella fastidiosa.
 The copper concentration increased the bacteria’s growth by stimulating biofilm formation.
 There are plants that naturally have high leaf or stem copper concentrations when growing in high soil copper conditions (Lange et al. 2017).
 The root to shoot translation factor, however, is very low.
-Many of these are weedy plants found growing in extreme and/or tropical environments.
-Several are also used for medicinal purposes in traditional cultures such as a widely cultivated herb from India—Ocimum tenuiflorum, as well as Waltheria indica and Clerodendrum infortunatum.
+Many of these are weedy plants found growing in extreme and or tropical environments.
+Several are also used for medicinal purposes in traditional cultures such as a widely cultivated herb from India, Ocimum tenuiflorum, as well as Waltheria indica and Clerodendrum infortunatum.

 Some products may have a trade name that sounds or looks like Bordeaux such as “Bordeux” but this product actually contains tribasic copper sulfate.